philipstarkey/bitbucket-hg-exporter/README.md

 Feel free to log issues, or make pull requests.
 I do not have a heap of time to spend solving issues, but I will do my best to help. **Pull requests improving the functionality (especially the quality of the archive template) are very welcome.**

 ## A note on code quality
 The quality of this code is not great.
 Most of it was written during sleepless nights with a newborn baby.
 Since the usefulness of this tool will likely end in May 2020, I've focussed on getting something working rather than something that looks good and is maintainable.
-If you are a future employer reviewing this project, please don't judge my too harshly!
+If you are a future employer reviewing this project, please don't judge me too harshly!